 So your Ganesha Idol is ready, well he needs a place to sit and a throne, no less.
 Well don’t go to the shops; why not make one by yourself, I promise you will find most of the stuff in your home!

 Involve kids in Decoration and creativity –

-For the background, line up silk screens against the wall and put up vertical lights instead of horizontal.
+For the background, line up silk screens against the wall and put up vertical lights instead of horizontal ones.

 4. How to make Easy Paper Lotus Singhasan / Throne

-In one hand Ganesha holds a lotus, the symbol of enlightenment.
+On one hand, Ganesha holds a lotus, the symbol of enlightenment.
 So the Lotus pattern is a favorite to make a throne for Ganesha.
 Upcycle a cardboard box with some construction paper cutouts to form a Lotus

 5. Add an Umbrella / Parasol for Lord Ganesha by attaching it with clay behind the seating.